-Qualified Scientist Form (2)

-May be required for research involving human participants, vertebrate animals, potentially hazardous biological agents, and hazardous substances and devices.
+Qualified Scientist Form (2) May be required for research involving human participants, vertebrate animals, potentially hazardous biological agents, and hazardous substances and devices.
 Must be completed and signed before the start of student experimentation.

-Student's Name(s) Title of Project To be completed by the Qualified Scientist: Scientist Name: Educational Background: Experience/Training as relates to the student's area of Position/Institution: Email/ /Phone: Have you reviewed the ISEF rules relevant to this prefair ethics statement relevant to this project? roject and the science ☐ Yes □ No 2.
-Will any of the following be used? a.
+Student's Name(s) To be completed by the Qualified Scientist : Scientist Name: Educational Background: Experience/Training as relates to the student's a irea of research: Position/Institution: Email/Phone: Have you reviewed the ISEF rules relevant to fair ethics statement relevant to this project? s 🗖 No Will any of the following be used? a.
 Human participants b.
 Vertebrate animals c.
-Potentially hazardous biological agents (microctissues, including blood and blood products) organisms, rDNA and ☐ Yes ☐ Yes ☐ Yes □ No □ No □ No d.
-Hazardous substances and devices ☐ Yes □ No 3.
-Will this study be a sub-set of a larger study? ☐ Yes □No 4.
-Will you directly supervise the student? ☐ Yes □No a.
-If no, who will directly supervise and serve as the b.
-Experience/Training of the Designated Supervises To be completed by the Qualified Scientist: I certify that I have reviewed and approved the Research Plan Project Summary prior to the start of the experimentation.
-If the student or Designated Supervisor is not trained in the necessary procedures, I will ensure her/his training.
-I will provide advice and supervision during the research.
-I have a working knowledge of the techniques to be used by the student in the Research Plan/Project Summary.
-I understand that a Designated Supervisor is required when the student is not conducting experimentation under my direct supervision when the Qualif supervise.
-I certify that I have Summary and have by this student, and reviewed the been trained I will provid signated Supervisor st cannot directly e Research Plan/Project d in the techniques to be used le direct supervision.
-Qualified Scientist's Printed Name Signature Date of Approval (mm/dd/yy) Signature - Date of Approval (mm/dd/yy)
+Potentially hazardous biological agents (tissues, including blood and blood produced) d.
+Hazardous substances and devices 5 🖬 110 3.
+Will this study be a sub-set of a larger study? ? 🗆 Yes 🗖 No 4.
+Will you directly supervise the student? a.
+If no, who will directly supervise and served. b.
+Experience/Training of the Designated Served. ve as the Designated Supervisor? approval e.
+I further icated with d.
+To be completed by the Qualified Scientist: I certify that I have reviewed and approved the Resear Project Summary prior to the start of the experimenta If the student or Designated Supervisor is not trained necessary procedures, I will ensure her/his training.
+I provide advice and supervision during the research.
+I a working knowledge of the techniques to be used by student in the Research Plan/Project Summary.
+I under that a Designated Supervisor is required when the stu- not conducting experimentation under my direct sup ed and approved the Research Plan/ the start of the experimentation. ed Supervisor is not trained in the ill ensure her/his training.
+I will rision during the research.
+I have te techniques to be used by the an/Project Summary.
+I understand sor is required when the student is Qualified Scientist's Printed Name Signature Date of Approval (mm/dd/yy) er experimenta- Signature Date of Approval (mm/ /dd/yy) Phone Email